jsmonet/wup/README.md

 This runs the program and asks it to return the PID of what is serving on port 8080.

 ```
-wup -p 8080 -n y
+wup -p 8080 -v
 ```

 This returns a pretty formatted string telling you the PID and the process name consuming port 8080.

-Yeah, I know `-n y` is horrible.
-I'm blanking, at present, on what bare flag I want to use for this.
+## Tested in...

-This currently works on my laptop and has not been tested anywhere else.
-'Nix support coming soon.
-Windows has been brought up to me, so we'll see how that works out.
+I've tested this on my laptop and in a Centos7 vagrant VM so far.
+Testing to continue, and an actual test file to come.

 ## Under the hood